SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A slight detour:
 I once judged a debate tournament for schoolkids, and my chair was Yash Alva from RCL.
 The PM, who was a 9th grader, spoke for 4 minutes, and then her teammate kept whispering to her to help her in her speech.
 I was indignant that Yash wasn't doing anything, and thought he was a dumb chair.
 After the debate, he explained to me, "These are schoolkids.
 The PM was already nervous, and if I shut up her teammate she would feel more nervous and alone.
 I want to keep these schoolkids interested in debate, and scolding them would just traumatize them.
 The important thing is to keep them moving forward in debate."
 I was in awe.
 For a moment my eyes turned glassy, and I saw the far-sighted vision Yash possessed.
+I saw that it was worthy to bend the rules sometimes, to keep the people winning in the infinite game.

+Some places I find worthy of bending the rules are:

+1. Explaining the 3 motions.